-April 9 – Bloomberg News reports that GM is being sued in at least 15 federal lawsuits.
+April 9 – News outlets report that GM is being sued in at least 15 federal lawsuits.
 Vehicle owners across the country are seeking compensation.
 Many are claiming that GM knew about the defect and failed to recall the vehicles.
 Steven Groman is a 2008 Chevrolet HHR owner who was forced to sell his vehicle after engine had shut off spontaneously on 4 different occasions.
 Groman and many others are seeking compensation.
 (Groman v.
 General Motors LLC, 12-cv-02458, U.S. District Court, Southern District of New York)

 April 15 – Detroit Free Press reports that GM is asking a New York bankruptcy judge to protect them from impending liability in the defective ignition switch lawsuits.
 The company is looking to delay the federal judge from ruling in a class-action case until the bankruptcy judge decides whether they are shielded from product liability.
 In 2009, GM proceeded in a bankruptcy reorganization, basically creating a new GM that could be immune from the lawsuits arising before the bankruptcy.

 May 22 – GM announces that they may pay billions to resolve over 400 different lawsuits.
 The lawsuits involve the many recalls, including the defective ignition switch, which has been linked to 13 deaths.
 Since the beginning of the year GM has recalled millions of vehicles and issued as many as 29 recalls due to safety issues.